 Identifying Signs of a Bad Foundation in North Carolina

 To prevent further damage and preserve property value, detect foundation problems early.
 Householders in North Carolina should watch for foundation difficulties.
 The foundation may shift if wall cracks are larger than a quarter-inch.
-Cracks in brickwork and drywall might be horizontal, vertical, or stair-step patterns.
+Cracks in walls and drywall might be horizontal, vertical, or stair-step patterns.
 Unexpected gaps around window frames and doors that stick or don’t lock indicate foundation shifting.
 These visible alterations result from foundation shifts affecting structure alignment.

 Uneven or sloping flooring is a key indicator.
 The flooring might settle unevenly on an unsteady base, creating dips or slopes in flat surfaces.
 Settlement or sinking foundations may cause separation between walls and ceilings or floors.
-Seepage or moist walls in basements may indicate water accumulating around the foundation, causing hydrostatic pressure and structural damage.
+Seepage or damp walls in basements may indicate water accumulating around the foundation, causing hydrostatic pressure and structural damage.

 The Market for Houses with Foundation Problems in North Carolina